 To sum up and stay safe!
 If you’re planning to travel into the backcountry and up a mountain, get the know-how from these facts and take an avalanche safety course!

-Do you have any interesting or fun facts about avalanches that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about avalanches?
+Share them in the comments below!